chipsalliance/caliptra-sw/rom/dev/README.md

   - Save the hash of the FMC portion of the image in a separate register.
   - Copy the FMC and RT image's text and data section in the appropriate ICCM and DCCM memory regions.
   - The data vault is saved with the following values:-
+    - LDevId Dice ECDSA Signature.
-    - LDevId Dice Signature.
+    - LDevId Dice MLDSA Signature.
+    - LDevId Dice ECDSA Public Key.
-    - LDevId Dice Public Key.
+    - LDevId Dice MLDSA Public Key.
+    - Alias FMC Dice ECDSA Signature.
-    - Fmc Dice Signature.
+    - Alias FMC Dice MLDSA Signature.
+    - Alias FMC Public ECDSA Key.
-    - Fmc Public Key.
+    - Alias FMC Public MLDSA Key.
     - Digest of the FMC part of the image.
-    - Digest of the ECC and LMS owner public keys portion of preamble.
+    - Digest of the ECC and LMS or MLDSA owner public keys portion of preamble.
     - FMC SVN.
     - ROM Cold Boot Status.
     - Fmc Entry Point.
     - ECC Vendor public key index.
-    - LMS Vendor public key index.
+    - LMS or MLDSA Vendor public key index.
 - Warm Boot Mode
   - In this mode there is no validation or load required for any parts of the image.
   - All the contents of ICCM and DCCM are preserved.